StJonas/Docker-Tutorial/readme.md

 ## Read-file route & Bind Mounts

 A second route _/read-file_ has been set up to showcase bind mounts.
-During development, bind mounts are used to allow live updates to files without restarting the stack, which makes developing much easier.
+During development, bind mounts allow live updates to files without restarting the stack, making developing much easier.
 In this demo app, the file `/data/message.txt` is mounted from the host machine by adding _./data:/data_ as a volume to the frontend in the docker compose.
 By changing text in the message.txt and reloading the route, you can see the Docker container accessing the local file.